• Hungarian Language

 Cons

-• Health Issues: Cirneco dell’Etnas tend to have a lot and frequent health issues.
+• Health Concerns: Cirneco dell’Etnas tend to have a lot and frequent health issues.

-• Hypoallergenic: Cirneco dell’Etna dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Cirneco dell’Etna dogs don't do well with allergy sufferers by causing allergic reactions.

-• Tolerates Being Left Alone: Cirneco dell’Etna dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.
+• Alone Time Tolerance: Cirneco dell’Etna dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.

 • Office Friendly: Cirneco dell’Etna is not the best dog breed for office environment.